cpatrickalves/scraping-findadentist/README.md

 docker run --name findadentist_app scraping-findadentist
 ```

-The output file created by the app (output.json) was saved inside the container filesystem.
+The output file created by the app (*output.json*) was saved inside the container filesystem.

-To copy this file for your local host run:
+To copy this file to your local filesystem run:

 ```
 docker cp findadentist_app:/output.json output.json
 ```

-Then, stop the container instance:
+Finally, stop the container instance:

 ```
 docker stop findadentist_app